appvia/appviamaps/README.md

 ## Amazon AWS
 We'll come back to this service.

+# Configuring your Wayfinder instance

+Once you have a basic Wayfinder instance up and running there are some important steps that a Wayfinder administrator must complete to make the platform vilable to end users to start creating resources.

-# Download the Wayfinder CLI
+## Download the Wayfinder CLI

 You will need the Wayfinder CLI downloaded and installed, follow the instructions provided here https://docs.appvia.io/wayfinder/cli

-# Configuring your Wayfinder instance ready for teams to start coding

-Once you have a basic Wayfinder instance up and running there are some important steps that a Wayfinder administrator must complete to make the platform vilable to end users to start creating resources.

-## Log into your cloud CLI
+## Download and Log into your cloud CLI
 Before setting up your Wayfinder instance you must have your cloud CLI installed and installed on your local machine.
 For Azure, please see the Microsoft documentation: https://docs.microsoft.com/en-us/cli/azure/authenticate-azure-cli

 ```